We recycle plastic

 Polymer or resin codes

-Some manufacturers label plastic with numbers which indicate the polymer it’s made from, like PET 1 (used in fizzy drink bottles) or HDPE 2 (used for milk bottles).
+Some manufacturers label plastic with numbers which indicate the polymer it’s made from, like Polyethylene terephthalate (PET) 1 (used in fizzy drink bottles) or high-density polyethylene (HDPE) 2 (used for milk bottles).
 These aren’t always helpful for deciding whether an item can be recycled locally, because even items made from the same polymer may need to be dealt with differently.
 For example, yoghurt pots (accepted in the blue bin) are often made from type 6, which is the same polymer used to make polystyrene packaging (not accepted) – but it has undergone a different process.
 For this reason, descriptions of items are a better way to explain what can be recycled in the blue bin.

 You do not need to remove the labels, as they can be removed during the recycling process.
 It is helpful to separate different materials though – like removing film lids from punnets, and separating plastic packaging from cardboard, for example on a packet of batteries.